In-app notifications: 8 types, best practices, and examples

 You'll sometimes hear these called "in-product notifications" or "in-app messages."
 The terms overlap significantly.
 In general, "in-app notification" refers to any message surfaced inside the app, while "in-app messaging" is the broader discipline of designing, targeting, and optimizing those messages as part of a communication strategy.
 For this article, we'll use the terms interchangeably.

 Here's the stat that makes the case: apps that use in-app messages see up to 3.5x higher user retention than those that don't.
-That's not a marginal improvement.
-It's a fundamentally different retention curve, and it's driven by the simple fact that reaching users at the right moment, in the right place, with the right message changes behavior.
+That's a fundamentally different retention curve - driven by the simple fact that reaching users at the right moment, in the right place, with the right message changes behavior.

 Why in-app notifications matter